 - Multiply the answer by 50

-The above formula only applies to round brilliant cut diamonds that don’t contain culets.
-If the diamond has a culet, you’ll need to use the crown angle formula to calculate the pavilion angle.
+- On your calculator, press the Tan – 1 button.
+The answer that you get is the actual crown angle expressed in degrees.
+The above formula only applies to round brilliant cut diamonds that do not contain culets.
+If the diamond concerned has a culet, you would be required to use the crown angle formula to calculate the pavilion angle.
 As you do, you’ll now factor in culet as opposed to the table.

 If the crown angle is shallower than 25°, the diamond may look brighter.
-However, such stones are more prone to chipping compared to those with higher crown angles.
+However, such stones are more prone to chipping as compared to those with higher crown angles.
 To prevent damage, you may need to set diamonds with shallower crown angles in mountings that protect the girdle area.
 A perfect setting for such diamonds is the bezel settings.
-Alternatively, you may consider other mounting options where the diamond is less susceptible to damage.
-Examples include pendants and earrings.
+Alternatively, you may consider other mounting options where the diamond is less susceptible to damage; examples include pendants and earrings.

-To arrive at the ideal crown angle, you would first need to work out the diamond’s pavilion angle.
-Ideal pavilion angles usually range from 40.6 to 41 degrees.
-That’s the range within which a diamond handles light optimally.
-Shallower crown angles should correspond with steeper pavilion angles and vice versa.
+To arrive at the ideal crown angle, you would first need to contemplate upon the diamond’s pavilion angle.
+Ideal pavilion angles usually range from 40.6 to 41 degrees - this is the range within which a diamond handles light optimally.
+Shallower crown angles should correspond with steeper pavilion angles, and vice versa.

-In terms of the crown angle, always insist on an angle closer to 34° if you’re looking for more brilliance, and an angle closer to 35° for more fire.
-Based on the relationship between crown angles and pavilion angles, the crown angle of 34° will be ideal if you match it with a steeper pavilion angle, i.e. 41°.
+As for the crown angle, always insist on an angle closer to 34° if you’re looking for more brilliance and an angle closer to 35° for if more fire is what you are seeking for.
+Based on the relationship between crown angles and pavilion angles, the crown angle of 34° will be ideal if you match it with a steeper pavilion angle, say, 41°.

 Evidently, calculating the crown angle of a diamond isn’t a walk in the park.
-Nonetheless, you must understand how to go about it before buying a diamond.
-And that’s for the simple reason that the fire and brilliance of the stone depends on its crown angle.
+Nonetheless, you must understand how to go about it before buying a diamond for the simple reason that the fire and brilliance of the stone depends on its crown angle.